 Downsizing Isn’t Downgrading

-Then we addressed the dozens of design details involved with creating the new kitchen.
+Then we addressed the dozens of design details involved with creating a new kitchen.
 While it can be argued one can never have enough storage in the kitchen, we had neither the budget nor space for bountiful storage.

-Instead, I imagined the ease of using and storing the simple essentials.
+Instead, I imagined the ease of using and storing simple essentials.
 For example, if ever I get the itch to make a trifle, I will have to borrow the appropriate dish for it from a friend.